Janet Nguyen

 Janet Q. Nguyen (born May 1, 1976) is an American politician serving on the Orange County Board of Supervisors, representing the First District, since December 4, 2024.
 She previously held the same office from 2007 to 2014.
-A Republican, she served in the California State Senate from 2014 to 2018 and 2022 to 2024 and the California State Assembly from 2020 to 2022.
+A member of the Republican Party, she served in the California State Senate from 2014 to 2018 and 2022 to 2024 and the California State Assembly from 2020 to 2022.

 She is the first Vietnamese-American state senator in the United States and the country's first Vietnamese-American woman state legislator.
 At the age of 30, she was the youngest person to be elected to the board of supervisors, the first woman to be elected from the First District, and the first Vietnamese-American county supervisor in the United States.
 Prior to her election to the Board of Supervisors, she served as a Garden Grove City Council Member and at age 28, was the youngest person ever elected to that body, until Kim Nguyen (no relation) was elected at 25 in 2016.

 Personal life

-Nguyen was born in Saigon, South Vietnam, on May 1, 1976, roughly one year after the Fall of Saigon on April 30, 1975.
+Nguyen was born in Saigon - Gia Định, North Vietnamese-occupied South Vietnam, on May 1, 1976, roughly one year after the Fall of Saigon on April 30, 1975.
 Her family joined millions of others in becoming boat people when she was five, coming to California in 1981.
-They first lived in San Bernardino, but settled in Garden Grove in early 1990s.
+They first lived in San Bernardino, but settled in Garden Grove in the early 1990s.
 She attended the University of California, Irvine, at first on a pre-medical track but changed her major to political science, saying she had been inspired by Supervisor Bill Steiner.
 She is married to Tom Bonikowski Jr., with whom she has two sons, Thomas III and Timothy.